qlixed/python-memwiper/README.rst

 * Windows - Tested and working, requires more testing.
 You can check `Issue #1 <https://github.com/qlixed/python-memwiper/issues/1>`_

 The code is full Python C API, not external libraries used, this was done to maximize the portability.
-{I'm searching help with the Mac and Windows testing, so check the issues and leave a comment if you wanna help!
+I'm searching help with the Mac and Windows testing, so check the issues and leave a comment if you wanna help!

 Why?:
 =====